robenkleene/collections/cards/audio.md

 - **In music, how many half steps is an augmented fourth?** Six
 - **In music, how many half steps is a diminished fourth?** Four
 - **In music, what is the tonic?** The first key of a scale
+- **In music, what is the inflection of an interval?** Whether it's perfect, major, minor, augmented, or diminished
 - **In music, how do you determine the type of interval?**
     1. Determine the difference in scale degrees
     2. Remove all accidentals